 We have made a separate post to make this post informative and straightforward.
 You can check how to Install TestNG in Eclipse by following this link.

 There is nothing much different between a Java class and a TestNG class.
-In TestNg class, you need to use the @test annotation in the place of the main() method.
-In Java programming language The JVM will start the execution from the Main method, but in TestNG, the execution will begin from the @test annotation.
-You can follow our article on how to write your first test case using TestNG.
+In the TestNg class, you must use the @test annotation instead of the main() method.
+In Java programming language, The JVM will start the execution from the Main method, but in TestNG, the execution will begin from the @test annotation.

-How to Create Test Suite?
+How to Create a Test Suite?

 Above, we have seen how to create a test case using TestNG.
-There we have seen how to run the test case using the “Run as” option.
-When you want to run a set of test cases together, we can do that by generating a test suite.
-Follow this link to learn how you can create a test suite.
+We have seen how to run the test case using the “Run as” option.
+We can generate a test suite when you want to run a set of test cases together.

 Understanding of TestNG.xml